 - Medications, especially antispasticity medications, alpha adrenergic antagonists, nitrates, antidepressants and glucocorticoids.

-- History and severity of AD and triggers.3
+- History and severity of Autonomic Dysreflexia and triggers.6

-- Pre- and post-SCI sexual experiences, attitudes and orientation, including partner(s).
+- Pre- and post-SCI sexual experiences, attitudes and orientation, including that of partner(s).

 - Adjustment to SCI and body image.